 Whenever a customer files a chargeback claim, they need to explain to their credit card company why they are doing so.
 These reasons are known as chargeback codes.
 There are four main chargeback codes: quality, clerical, technical, and fraud.

-Lastly, and most common of all, fraud chargebacks apply when someone else made a purchase using the customer’s card.
+- Lastly, and most commonly, fraud chargebacks apply when someone else made a purchase using the customer’s card.
 As you can likely already guess, these chargebacks are the most common because they are very difficult to disprove.
 Quality chargebacks are also fairly common, although these are slightly easier to dispute in many cases.